Autonomous underwater vehicle: Research

 Scientists use AUVs to study lakes, the ocean, and the ocean floor.
 A variety of sensors can be affixed to AUVs to measure the concentration of various elements or compounds, the absorption or reflection of light, and the presence of microscopic life.
 Examples include conductivity-temperature-depth sensors (CTDs), fluorometers, and pH sensors.
 Additionally, AUVs can be configured as tow-vehicles to deliver customized sensor packages to specific locations.

 The Applied Physics Lab at the University of Washington has been creating iterations of its Seaglider AUV platform since the 1950s.
 Though the Seaglider was originally designed for oceanographic research, in recent years it has seen much interest from organizations such as the U.S. Navy or the oil and gas industry.
-The fact that these autonomous gliders are relatively inexpensive to manufacture and operate is indicative of most AUV platforms that will see success in myriad applications.

 An example of an AUV interacting directly with its environment is the Crown-Of-Thorns Starfish Robot (COTSBot) created by the Queensland University of Technology (QUT).
 The COTSBot finds and eradicates crown-of-thorns starfish (Acanthaster planci), a species that damages the Great Barrier Reef.
 It uses a neural network to identify the starfish and injects bile salts to kill it.

+The Queensland University of Technology has also developed the RangerBot AUV as a predecessor to the COTSBot to help monitor the Great Barrier Reef and reefs around the world.
+The RangerBot was developed for single person deployment and offers real-time on-board vision for navigation, obstacle detection, and management tasks.